Should I hire an agency or freelancer?

 If you want these things then a freelancer isn’t for you, you want an agency.

 An agency is a traditional business, so you have to work with them during traditional working hours.
 This is fine if you also work to that same schedule, but you may work on weekends or in the evening and need assistance.
 Like many freelancers, I set my own working schedule and that always fits around my client’s needs.
 In some cases, it is preferable to be working unsociable hours.
-A good example is when releasing new features to a website, I would never do that during the day in the busy period.
+A good example is when releasing new features to a website, I would never do that during the day during a busy period.
 That can be done late at night when the website is quiet and it can be launched without impacting the users.
 The same goes for seasonal changes, these tend to fall on a weekend and often need to be addressed urgently.

 Agencies will often have a reliance on the underlying technology and once its popularity is gone, so are your agency.
 Taking a project to various agencies can be incredibly confusing because they will all push different technologies and essentially the best salesman will win your business.